General Assistance Program

 What documents should I bring with me to my appointment?

-- Once your appointment is scheduled, you will be emailed an Appointment Reminder Checklist so you can arrive prepared.
+- Once your appointment is scheduled, you will be emailed an Appointment Reminder Checklist (PDF) so you can arrive prepared.
 That document serves as written notice of your appointment date and time, notice of the GA Administrator’s responsibilities, the Applicant’s responsibilities and offers a checklist of documents needed for verification during the interview.

 What are my responsibilities as an applicant for GA?